ruthussanketh/Code_Brewers2020/README.md

 Supporting Documents
 --------------------
-Supporting docs, including a high level diagram, a low level diagram, and control flow explanations of each of the algorithms used above been included in the ./docs folder.
+Supporting docs, including a high level diagram, a low level diagram, explanations of the states in the dynamic online interface, and control flow explanations of each of the algorithms used above been included in the ./docs folder.

 Future Possible Functionalities
 -------------------------------